winglevy/learngit/README.md

-This is recording the most import usage of git.
+This is recording the most import usage of git！
-# learngit
-# learngit